sensu/sensu-docs/content/sensu-enterprise/3.1/integrations/ec2.md

 example      | {{< highlight shell >}}"account": "sensuapp"{{< /highlight >}}

 ### Integration Configuration
-To enable multi-account support in the EC2 integration, add the `accounts` attributes, `name` and `role_arn`, to the EC2 integration configuration in Sensu.
+To enable cross-account support in the EC2 integration, add the `accounts` attributes, `name` and `role_arn`, to the EC2 integration configuration in Sensu.
 When processing events from clients with an `ec2.account` attribute, Sensu Enterprise applies the matching Amazon resource name (`role_arn`) stored in the integration configuration to access EC2.

 #### Integration Configuration Example